Kaif955/Kaif955/README.md

 ## 🤝 Let's Connect

-Feel free to reach out to me via email at [kbeg461@gmail.com](mailto:kbeg461@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/kaif-beg-49186b281).
+Feel free to reach out to me via email at 📧 kbeg461@gmail.com or connect with me on 🔗 LinkedIn.

 > "Quality is never an accident; it is always the result of intelligent effort."